Parallel Platform Packages (PPPs)

 The PPP Libraries, Languages, and Interfaces Collection

-Physical Resource Supportshowing only Remote Cluster Show all Physical Resource Support
+Physical Resourceshowing only Remote Cluster Show all Physical Resource

 Open MPI is an open source MPI-2 implementation that is developed and maintained by a consortium of academic, research, and industry partners.
 Originally representing the merger of several MPI implementations, Open MPI is able to combine the expertise, technologies, and resources from all across the High Performance Computing community in order to "build the best MPI library available."